carbonshed/Schneider_et_al_2020/README.md

 **sub folder: "EosFD"**
   **File: "All_Synoptic_Flux_Data.csv"**
-  *this data is used to create figure*
+  *these data are used to create figure *

   | Column Name | Description |
   | :---: | :---------- |